alnew/UW_volunteers_2019/README.md

 - Your terminal (type “jupyter lab”)

 ### In Windows:
+- To Open, choose either of the following options:
+  1. Click "Anaconda Navigator(Anaconda3)" icon on the Desktop
-- Click on "Start" > Anaconda3 (64-bit) > Anaconda Navigator (Anaconda 3) - it has a green circle in front of it
+  2. Click on "Start" > Anaconda3 (64-bit) > Anaconda Navigator (Anaconda 3) - it has a green circle in front of it

 - Set your Anaconda Navigator to unitedway
   - Use the dropdown next to “Applications on” to set to “unitedway”